 My research examines popular politics in the late eighteenth and early nineteenth centuries, with a particular focus on the spaces and places of protest in northern England.
 I am best known for my work on the Luddites, but I have also published on loyalism, the Swing rioters, political clothing and adornment, and the place of moors and fields in radical protest.

-I come from Rochdale, Lancashire, and I read Modern History at St. John's College, Oxford.
+I come from Rochdale in Lancashire.
+I read Modern History at St. John's College, Oxford.
 I taught at the universities of Oxford, Bath Spa and Edinburgh before joining Hertfordshire in 2009.
+I served as Acting Head of History in 2014.